PradyumnaFuke/HelloUniverse/README.md

 ## Third-Party Assets

-This project uses assets from the repository [ark-pixel-font by TakWolf](https://github.com/TakWolf/ark-pixel-font), licensed under the MIT License.
+This project uses assets from the repository [ark-pixel-font by TakWolf](https://github.com/TakWolf/ark-pixel-font), licensed under the MIT License and the [SIL Open Font License Version 1.1](https://scripts.sil.org/OFL).

-MIT License Text: